 Mary was born in 1787, or 1788, in Bermuda to enslaved parents.
 Her siblings were also enslaved.
-She had five different slave-owners in her lifetime.
+In her lifetime, five different people claimed her as property.
 All of these slave-owners were Bermudian, although they did not all live in Bermuda.
 Two of her slave-owners had residences and business interests in West Indian colonies—one was situated in Grand Turk Island where he was a proprietor in the salt industry, and the other was situated in Antigua where he was a merchant-rentier.
-A merchant-rentier, or a jobber, rented slaves to other slave-owners and to people who did not have slaves.
+A merchant-rentier, or a jobber, rented enslaved people to other slave-owners and to people who did not "own" any enslaved people.

-Mary’s first slave-owner was Charles Myners (Minors).1 Her mother was a slave in the Minors' household, and Mary was an infant.
+Mary’s first slave-owner was Charles Myners (Minors).1 Her mother was enslaved in the Minors' household, and Mary was an infant.
 Mary's mother's name was Sue (Susannah).
 Captain George Darrel (Darrell) purchased Mary and her mother from Charles Minors, and gave them both as a “gift” to his granddaughter Betsey Williams.
-Betsey was close to the same age as Mary, and she was Mary’s second slave-owner.
+Betsey was close to the same age as Mary, and she was the second person to claim Mary as property.

 Betsey’s mother was Sarah Williams, and her father was Captain John Williams.
 The Williams' residence was in Bermuda’s Devonshire Parish.

 Prince was Mary’s father.
-The slave-owner brothers, Daniel and Francis Trimmingham (Trimingham), owned Prince.
+The slave-owner brothers, Daniel and Francis Trimmingham (Trimingham), claimed Prince as property.
 He worked for them as a sawyer, probably in their shipbuilding yard at Crow Lane.

 When Mary had just turned 12, her situation changed.
 She was put out to work at the Pruden (Prudden) household.
 The Prudden residence was in the neighbouring parish, Paget.
 Mary relates that this was because Sarah Williams was “too poor to keep so many of us at home” (Prince 2).